This is an independent service. NYSERB is not affiliated with New York State, NYSERDA, or any government agency. Learn more

 EmPower+

-Administered by: New York State Energy Research and Development Authority (NYSERDA) Status: Active in 2026 Verified: May 22, 2026 against EmPower+ Program, NYSERDA
+Administered by: New York State Energy Research and Development Authority (NYSERDA) Status: Active in 2026 Verified: May 27, 2026 against EmPower+ Program, NYSERDA Source quality: Primary

 What it is

 EmPower+ is NYSERDA's income-qualified energy program.
-It's the one that actually pays for equipment and improvements for households that can't afford them otherwise.
-If your income falls below the program's thresholds, you can get energy efficiency upgrades and clean energy equipment installed at no cost or significantly reduced cost.
+It is the one that actually pays for equipment and improvements for households that cannot afford them otherwise.
+If your income falls below the thresholds, you can get energy efficiency upgrades and clean energy equipment installed at no cost or significantly reduced cost.

-The program also serves as New York's delivery mechanism for the federal Home Electrification and Appliance Rebate (HEAR) program, which launched in New York as of May 2026.
-That's significant because the HEAR program adds a separate layer of federal rebate money on top of what NYSERDA already provides.
-If you're income-qualified, EmPower+ is where you start; don't apply for HEAR separately.
+The program also delivers the federal Home Electrification and Appliance Rebate (HEAR) program in New York, which launched as of May 2026.
+HEAR adds federal rebate money on top of what NYSERDA already provides.
+If you are income-qualified in New York, EmPower+ is where you start.
+Do not apply for HEAR separately.

-The specific dollar amounts and improvement types you'll receive aren't published as a flat list.
-They're determined per-household based on income, home conditions, and what equipment your home needs.
-The application process includes a home assessment that drives the final scope.
+NYSERDA updated application forms in June 2025, with materials available in 15 languages.
+Specific dollar amounts and improvement types are not published as a flat list; they are determined per household based on income, home conditions, and what equipment your home needs.
+A home assessment drives the final scope.

 Who qualifies

-Income eligibility is evaluated as part of the application.
-If you're unsure whether you qualify, apply or call NYSERDA directly.
-The program is designed for households that otherwise couldn't access these improvements.
+If you are unsure whether you qualify, apply or call NYSERDA.
+The program is designed for households that otherwise could not access these improvements.

 What you get